ATTPC/ATTPCROOTv2/README.md

 There was also some documentation written as part of Alexander Carl's 2019 thesis which can be found [here](https://publications.nscl.msu.edu/thesis/%20Carls_2019_6009.pdf)

-# Installation on NSCL cluster
+# Installation on NSCL/FRIB cluster

 ROOT and FairROOT are already installed on the system.
 The modules and their prerequisites just need to be loaded with the commands:
 ```